 Annual contract expenditures for restoration are dependent upon federal appropriations and tend to vary significantly from year to year.

 In northeastern Washington, investments in restoration have ranged from \$1.1 million to \$2.9 million annually.
-Between fiscal years 2012 and 2015, the Colville National Forest invested \$9 million in restoration; spending associated with the NEW Forest Vision 2020 accounted for 46 percent of total restoration spending on the Forest.
-A total of 9 local contractors captured an average of 17 percent of NEW Forest Vision 2020 contract value, for a total of \$0.7 million; in comparison, local contractors captured 28 percent of non-CFLRP contract value, for a total of \$1.4 million (see Appendix A for tables showing non-CFLRP restoration spending).
-Out-of-State contractors were the largest recipient of contract dollars, capturing 63 percent of CFLRP expenditures and 41 percent of non-CFLRP expenditures.
-In total, 83 percent (\$3.5 million) of contract dollars obligated through the NEW Forest Vision 2020 project were lost due to leakage out of the tri-county economy.
+Between fiscal years 2012 and 2015, the Colville National Forest invested \$9 million in restoration, spending associated with the NEW Forest Vision 2020 accounted for 46% of total restoration spending on the forest.
+A total of nine local contractors captured an average of 17% of NEW Forest Vision 2020 contract value, for a total of \$0.7 million.
+In comparison, local contractors captured 28% of non-CFLRP contract value, for a total of \$1.4 million.

+Out-of-State contractors were the largest recipient of contract dollars, capturing 63% of CFLRP expenditures and 41% of non-CFLRP expenditures.

+In total, 83% (\$3.5 million) of contract dollars obligated through the NEW Forest Vision 2020 project were lost due to leakage out of the tri-county economy.

 Forest Service spending by work type varied widely from year to year.
-Restoration activities are typically organized according to work type because employment, compensation and other job quality attributes can vary significantly according to the activities being conducted (table 2).
-For example, equipment-intensive work tends to be very capital intensive and operators are highly skilled, garnering a high hourly wage.
+Restoration activities are typically organized according to work type because employment, compensation and other job quality attributes can vary significantly according to the activities being conducted (Table 2).

+For example, equipment-intensive work tends to be very

+capital intensive and operators are highly skilled, garnering a high hourly wage.
 Labor-intensive activities tend to be lower on the skill and wage spectrum, but are also low on capital requirements making them accessible to more people.
 Table 2 provides examples of work activities found within each category.